MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/handle-urls.md

     }
     ```

-To learn more about the valid members in `web-app-origin-association`, go to the [URL Handlers explainer][WICGUrlHandlerExplainer].
+To learn more about the valid members in `web-app-origin-association`, see the [URL Handlers explainer][WICGUrlHandlerExplainer].

 <!-- ====================================================================== -->